 Issues to Consider Before Getting a Safety Deposit Box

-Finally, the contents of your safety deposit box are not covered by your bank's FDIC insurance, which applies only to its deposited funds.
-Storing cash in a safety deposit box exposes you to needless risk of loss, and some banks prohibit the practice to discourage tax evasion.
+Finally, the contents of your safety deposit box are not covered by your bank's FDIC deposit insurance, which applies only to its deposited funds.
+Storing cash in a safety deposit box is actually riskier than putting that money into a savings account, and some banks actually prohibit the practice to discourage tax evasion.
 While most banks offer separate insurance plans that cover their boxes, these policies represent yet another added cost to the consumer.
-As you compare options at different banks, you should always factor in the cost of adding insurance to your rental.
+If you are planning to stash cash in your safe deposit box, consider opening a federally insured, interest-bearing account for that money instead.

 Finding Safety Deposit Boxes Near You